 These little Japanese graphics can express anything from joy to jet lag, and that’s why I need them right before my eyes.
 So, for quick access, you can also add the Characters palette to your menu bar.
-Simply open up the Keyboard system preference and check the box to “Show Keyboard & Characters Viewer in menu bar.”
+Simply open up the Keyboard system preference and check the box to “Show Keyboard & Characters Viewer in a menu bar.”

 Once you’ve used an emoji, it shows up in the list of your recently used icons.
 You can also utilize the search field to find emoji you’d like to use.
 Give it a try with “dog” or “poo” or “kiss.”